nottaro/littleroot/content/_index.md

 Source: trust me bro

+~~Why do these notes take so long to sync.~~ It's because I added colons to my titles.
+Obsidian is racist.

 # Funny Stuff

 > For man is not truly one but truly two - Edward Huynh